TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-objects"></a>
 ## How to Store and Query Objects

-You can use domain object to load the data into SnappyData tables and select the data by executing queries against the table.
+You can use domain object to load data into SnappyData tables and select the data by executing queries against the table.

 **Code Example: Insert Person object into the column table**